chr1st1ank/blog/_posts/2021-02-22-Multicluster-Monitoring-with-Prometheus.md

 central -- pull metrics --> remote1 & remote2
 </div>

 In order to get this concept practically working we can add a service and an ingress route in our kubernetes setup which exposes the built-in `/federate` endpoint.
-This endpoint provides access to all the metrics
+This endpoint provides access to all the metrics.

 ```yaml
 apiVersion: v1